David Archuleta (album): Critical reception

-David Archuleta received mixed reviews from critics.
-Billboard praised David Archuleta, calling it "charming" and filled with performances "meant for arenas".
-It also credited Archuleta as having a "once-in-a-decade pop voice: A silky tenor with a natural melancholy."
+David Archuleta received generally mixed reviews from music critics, averaging a 58 out of a 100 among averaged reviews on Metacritic.
+Kerri Mason from Billboard praised David Archuleta, calling it "charming" and filled with performances "meant for arenas."
+Mason also credited Archuleta as having a "once-in-a-decade pop voice: A silky tenor with a natural melancholy."
 Ken Barnes of USA Today gave the album a positive review saying, "On American Idol runner-up David Archuleta's first, self-titled album, the 17-year-old singer delivers a non-stop succession of polite pop songs swathed in gauzy cotton-candy textures and catchy choruses.
 And that's exactly what he should be doing."
-The New York Times writes "(Archuleta) has a lovely, foggy R&B voice out of scale with his small body".
-Writes the review, "The music, made by many producers and songwriters, averages out different forms of radio-format blandness, with tinges of Coldplay and Shania Twain, and a few dollops of good writing."
-Los Angeles Times wrote "The record is larded with awkward modernist R&B, Christian semaphore ballads like 'You Can' and warm-milk mewling that makes David Cook, Archuleta's "Idol" foe, sound like Robert Plant".
+The New York Times critic Ben Ratliff remarked that Archuleta "has a lovely, foggy R&B voice out of scale with his small body" and further wrote: "The music, made by many producers and songwriters, averages out different forms of radio-format blandness, with tinges of Coldplay and Shania Twain, and a few dollops of good writing."

+Writing for The Boston Globe, Joan Anderman determined that "someone smart decided to stick with tasteful, understated production.
+Archuleta's delivery is likewise low-key and attractive, if predictably generic.
+We do get a glimpse of previously unheard heft and depth, respectively, on vaguely edgy "Desperate" and the winsome ballad "To Be With You."
+But it's never more than a short step back to the safe, unscintillating center where Archuleta belongs."
+Caryn Ganz from Rolling Stone noted that "on the most recent season of American Idol, Archuleta was a golden-voiced koala, too sweet to be sexy.
+His debut is similarly flavorless: Beautifully sung but snoozy tunes like "My Hands" never achieve takeoff, and his chaste voice is a poor match for lovey-dovey lyrics."
+August Brown, writing for The Los Angeles Times, felt that "the record is larded with awkward modernist R&B, Christian semaphore ballads like "You Can" and warm-milk mewling that makes David Cook, Archuleta's Idol foe, sound like Robert Plant".
+Entertainment Weeklys Chris Willman found that "on American Idols seventh season, David Archuleta had some personality — something you’ll struggle to remember while taking in this bland, amnesia-inducing collection."